trunghng/trunghng.github.io/_posts/2021-06-19-markov-chain.markdown

 - [Footnotes](#footnotes)

+**Markov chain**[^1][^2] is a stochastic process in which the random variables follow a special property called *Markov*.

 #### Markov Property
 A sequence of random variables $X_0, X_1, X_2, \dots$ taking values in the *state space* $S=${$1, 2,\dots, M$}.
 For all $n\geq0$,
 \begin{equation}
 P(X_{n+1}=j|X_n=i)=P(X_{n+1}=j|X_n=i,X_{n-1}=i_{n-1},X_{n-2}=i_{n-2},\dots,X_0=i_0)
 \end{equation}
-In other words, knowledge of the preceding state is all we need to determine the probability distribution of the current state.
+In other words, knowledge of the preceding state is all we need to determine the probability distribution of the current state[^3].

 #### Transition Matrix
 The quantity $P(X_{n+1}=j|X_n=i)$ is *transition probability* from state $i$ to $j$.